10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 - Kadence – modern, flexible theme with built-in performance features in Kadence Blocks.

-- Neve, OceanWP, Hello, Hestia, Zakra, Blocksy – also rank among the fastest in multiple independent round-ups.
+- Neve, OceanWP, Hello, Hestia, Zakra, and Blocksy – also rank among the fastest in multiple independent round-ups.

 If you just want to pick one quickly: